Westway (London): Environment

 On 9 August 1970, the Westway was closed for an hour after a group of 80 protesters marched along the road carrying placards.
 Four people were arrested.
-The following month, the GLC announced that a further 28 homes on Walmer Road would be compulsory purchased and the residents moved, in order to build a new school.
+The following month, the GLC announced that a further 28 homes on Walmer Road would be compulsorily purchased and the residents moved, in order to build a new school.
 In March 1971, it was announced that all 41 homes on Acklam Road would be demolished.
 By 1972, it had been estimated approximately 5,000 families had lost their homes for each mile of the Westway constructed.
-In 1974, the GLC announced 11.5 acre of land in Notting Hill to the north of the Westway would be compulsory purchased and redeveloped with new apartments and screening walls to reduce noise from the motorway.
+In 1974, the GLC announced 11.5 acre of land in Notting Hill to the north of the Westway would be compulsorily purchased and redeveloped with new apartments and screening walls to reduce noise from the motorway.

 The project has since been condemned for the negative effect it had on local communities and housing, and contributed to the increased interest in anti-road protesting.
 The British Road Federation called the Westway "one of the insensitive and socially unacceptable examples of motorways."
 The North Kensington Playspace Group was established in 1966 by Adam Ritchie, who strongly criticised the Westway, saying "a more inappropriate and negative use for the space could not be imagined".
 The North Kensington Amenity Trust (now Westway Development Trust), was founded in 1971 to develop the land for local community use.
 Since 2000, local charity Urban Eye has initiated a programme of cleaning, painting, and lighting to improve the visual appearance and safety of the areas under the flyover structure.